TUDelft-IN4303-2014/assignments/milestone2-analysis/day5.md

   * errors on cyclic inheritance,
   * errors on hiding fields,
   * warnings on hiding variables,
-  * errors on instantiating or subclassing the main class.
+  * errors on instantiating, subclassing, or referencing the main class.

 ### Submission